Gerald Ford: Administration

 When Ford assumed office, he inherited Nixon's Cabinet.
 During his brief administration, he replaced all members except Secretary of State Kissinger and Secretary of the Treasury William E. Simon.
 Political commentators have referred to Ford's dramatic reorganization of his Cabinet in the fall of 1975 as the "Halloween Massacre".
-One of Ford's appointees, William Coleman—the Secretary of Transportation—was the second Black man to serve in a presidential cabinet (after Robert C. Weaver) and the first appointed in a Republican administration.
+One of Ford's appointees, William Thaddeus Coleman Jr.—the United States Secretary of Transportation—was the second Black man to serve in a presidential cabinet (after Robert C. Weaver) and the first appointed in a Republican administration.

-Ford selected George H. W. Bush as Chief of the US Liaison Office to the People's Republic of China in 1974, and then Director of the Central Intelligence Agency in late 1975.
+Ford selected George H. W. Bush as Chief of the U.S. Liaison Office to the People's Republic of China in 1974, and then Director of the Central Intelligence Agency in late 1975.

 Ford's transition chairman and first Chief of Staff was former congressman and ambassador Donald Rumsfeld.
-In 1975, Rumsfeld was named by Ford as the youngest-ever Secretary of Defense.
-Ford chose a young Wyoming politician, Richard Cheney, to replace Rumsfeld as his new Chief of Staff; Cheney became the campaign manager for Ford's 1976 presidential campaign.
+In 1975, Rumsfeld was named by Ford as the youngest-ever United States Secretary of Defense.
+Ford chose a young Wyoming politician, Dick Cheney, to replace Rumsfeld as his new Chief of Staff; Cheney became the campaign manager for Ford's 1976 presidential campaign.